tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 ## JP1K method

-The method is explained in more detail [here](learning-kanji.html#jp1k-method).
+I explain the method in more detail [here](learning-kanji.html#jp1k-method).

 The idea behind the JP1K method is that you try to recall kanji readings when you review the cards, but you **don't take** them into account when grading yourself.

 When a flashcard pops up,
-try to recall the reading and the meaning of the target word, then use your mouse to hover over the word to see how it's read.
+try to recall the reading and meaning of the target word, then use your mouse to hover over the word to see how it's read.
 Afterwards reveal the back side of the card and see if your memory is correct.